School of Education, Room 320-D

-Valerie Otero is associate professor of science education.
+Valerie Otero is professor of science education.
 Dr. Otero’s research explores the dynamic nature of the learning environment and how it influences (and is influenced by) the evolution of students’ ideas.
 She also studies prospective and practicing teachers’ conceptions of students’ prior knowledge, and teachers’ conceptions of the use of students’ prior knowledge for teaching and learning.
 Her teaching interests are in the areas of elementary science methods, the nature of science, and physics for prospective elementary teachers.

 Dr. Otero is a member of several professional organizations such as the American Association of Physics Teachers, National Science Teachers Association, National Association of Research on Science Teaching, and the American Educational Research Association.

 PhD Physics Education, University of California, San Diego & San Diego State Universities, 2001

 MS Geophysics, University of California, San Diego, 1995

 BS Physics, University of New Mexico, 1991

 My research explores the conceptual development of students in student-centered learning environments.
 I am interested in the evolution of the system as a whole, including students, tools, teachers, course materials, and the interactions among these components.
 Another current research interest stems from experience working with prospective and practicing K-12 teachers.
 Reform methods often encourage the elicitation of students' prior knowledge, but several different notions of what to do with that prior knowledge exist within the community of educational practitioners and researchers.
 I am currently working to understand how prospective and practicing teachers conceive of students' prior knowledge and how they capitalize on it to empower students to inform their own teaching and as a resource on which students can build.